LemmeDasker/Domoticz-with-ChatGPT-integration/README.md

 This is the code that will make you start the integration.
 You can add more devices and twist it to suit your specific needs.

-In my current setup, I can speak to Domoticz and for example give it commands like turning different lamps on/off and change their light intensity, all in the same sentence.
+In my current setup (and not with this basic code), I can speak to Domoticz and for example give it commands like turning different lamps on/off and change their light intensity, all in the same sentence.
 It can give me the status of all or individual doors if they are open/closed, and it can also function as a traditional digital assistant answering questions.

 It still comes with minor errors occasionally, but it seems to come down to two things: